KenKundert/emborg/doc/configuring.rst

 ---------------

 Shared settings go in ~/.config/emborg/settings.
-This is a Python file that contains values needed by all of your configurations.
+This is a Python file that contains values shared by all of your configurations.
 It might look like the
 following:

 .. code-block:: python